strblr/pegase/README.md

   console.log("It matches!");
 ```

-As you might have spotted, whitespaces are handled automatically by default.
+As you might have spotted, whitespaces are handled automatically by default (it can be changed).
 The way this works is pretty simple: whitespace characters and comments are parsed and discarded **before every terminal expression** (like `'['`, `'1'`, etc.).
 This process is called **skipping**.
 By default, every parser also adds an implicit "end of input" symbol (`$`) at the end of the parsing expression and treats it as a terminal, thus the trailing space is also skipped and the whole string matches.

 Good, but so far, a `RegExp` could have done the job.
 Things get interesting when we add in **non-terminals**.
 A non-terminal is an identifier that refers to a more complex parsing expression which will be invoked every time the identifier is used.
 You can think of non-terminals as variables whose value is a parser, initialized in what we call `rules`.
 This allows for recursive patterns.
 Let's say we want to match possibly infinitely-nested bit arrays: